Choose Your Install Type:

 Joist Adhesive – As a best practice we recommend using a joist adhesive in addition to fasteners when installing Aeratis.
 There are many brands of construction adhesive on the market today.
 When selecting the best construction adhesive make sure the adhesive is a urethane exterior construction adhesive.

 Butt Joint and Adhering Trim – In some cases, during your install you will have to butt Aeratis end to end.
 Typically, this is called a butt joint.
 In almost all cases that Aeratis is installed parallel to the house, you will have butt joints.
 If this occurs these butt joints must be glued together and screws must be used to secure this butt joint.
-The glue that we recommend is Christ’s Red Hot White Vinyl Adhesive or Oatey heavy duty PVC cement.
+The glue that we recommend is Christy’s Red Hot White Vinyl Adhesive or Oatey Heavy Duty PVC Cement.